Laurel-Public-Schools/MontanaDistrictMapper/README.md

 - `mapsize_inches_y`: The height of the generated map file.
 Also impacts the resolution of the generated map file.

 ## Example
 Here's an example of how to use the script:

 1. Clone the repository and navigate to the directory where the `Mapping.py` file is located.
 2. Edit the `config.py` file to match your configuration preferences.
 3. Run the `Mapping.py` file with Python 3.
 4. When prompted, select `1` for elementary school districts.
-5. When prompted, enter `elder grove` as the name of the district you're interested in.
+5. When prompted, enter `laurel` as the name of the district you're interested in.
 6. Wait for the map file to be generated.
 7. Open the map file (`output.png`) to view the highlighted district(s).

 ## Credits
+This project uses data from OpenStreetMap.
+Copyright OpenStreetMap contributors and available under the Open Database License (ODbL)
+For more information on this, please view their copyright information here: https://www.openstreetmap.org/copyright

-This script was written by Devan Rodabough.
+This script was written by Devan Rodabough and is licensed under the MIT License.